 If an interview is required:

-- Option 1: Schedule an appointment at a Global Entry Enrollment Center
+- Option 1: Schedule an appointment at a Global Entry Enrollment Center.
+Note that slots at major airports can be 4–11 months out.

-- Bring your passport, driver's license, and conditional approval letter
+- Bring your passport, photo ID, and conditional approval letter

 - Arrive 15 minutes early

-If no interview is required: You'll receive an approval notification via email, and your new membership card will arrive within 7-10 business days.
-Don't forget to activate it through your TTP account when it arrives.
+If no interview is required: You'll receive an approval notification via email, and your new Global Entry card will arrive within 7–10 business days.
+Activate it through your TTP account when it arrives.

 How to Renew Global Entry for Free: Best Credit Cards

-The $120 Global Entry fee can be completely offset by credit cards offering statement credits for Trusted Traveler Programs.
-Here's a strategic analysis of the top options:
+The $120 Global Entry renewal fee can be completely offset by travel credit cards that offer statement credits for Trusted Traveler Programs.
+Here's how to think about it strategically.

 Should You Get a Card Just for Global Entry?
 The Math